noawe-boi/NoahsObsidianSync/Physics FA2 Grade 11.md

 ## 6. Analysis:

 ##### Describe data collection process
+At each harmonic, 5 trials were conducted in
 ##### Clearly present raw data

 ##### Provide Detailed Calculations for processing raw data